Tosch110/EasyBitcoinDark-PHP/README.md

 	`require_once('easybitcoinDark.php');`
 2. Initialize BitcoinDark connection/object:

-	`$bitcoinDark = new BitcoinDark('username','password');`
+	`$bitcoinDark = new BitcoinDark('username','password');`<br>

 	Optionally, you can specify a host, port.
-Default is HTTP on localhost port 14632.
+Default is HTTP on localhost port 14632.<br>
 	`$bitcoinDark = new BitcoinDark('username','password','localhost','14632');`

-	If you wish to make an SSL connection you can set an optional CA certificate or leave blank `$bitcoinDark->setSSL('/full/path/to/mycertificate.cert');`
+	If you wish to make an SSL connection you can set an optional CA certificate or leave blank<br>
+	`$bitcoinDark->setSSL('/full/path/to/mycertificate.cert');`

 3. Make calls to bitcoind as methods for your object.
 Examples: